PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 Start by removing non-determinism introduced by things such as threads or iterating over a data structure that yields a different order in each iteration.
 This means moving IO to the edges of the system and replacing the real implementation -- where it is not deterministic or fast enough -- with a fake version that behaves like the real thing.

-Next, generate actions using a seeded prng.
+Next, generate actions such as simulating an user request using a seeded prng.
 When a bug is found, the simulation can be re-run with the same seed to hit the same bug over and over again.

 - *Bugs are reproducible* by running the simulation with the seed that was used when the bug was found.